|Hi L.A. Grawitch

 ✨ Overall Rating/Final Thoughts:

-A very enjoyable and emotionally satisfying read, one that will resonate with many readers.
-Thank you for sharing your journey of emotion, imagination, and talent with me today.
+A very emotional read.
+I personally found it moving and I really enjoyed it.
+Thank you for sharing your journey of creativity, imagination, and talent with me today.

 Writing is about communication and this is what I saw in your work and is provided solely for your use.
 It's offered in a spirit of wanting to give you honest feedback... nothing more.